Updated by Fred Dingledy

 - JSTOR (W&M only)

-- PAIS (Public Affairs Information Service) International online (CSA- W&M only)
+- PAIS (Public Affairs Information Service) International online (W&M only)

-Swem Library at William and Mary maintains a comprehensive list of indices and databases available online, organized by topic.
-Most databases are accessible from either a campus computer or from a home computer configured to access the William and Mary proxy server.
-(In order to access the proxy server, you must be a student or staff member at William and Mary.)
-For instructions regarding configuration, click here.
+Swem Library at William and Mary maintains a comprehensive list of indices and databases available online, organized alphabetically and by topic.
+Most databases are accessible from either on- or (if you are a W&M student or faculty member) off-campus.